quiqr/quiqr-book/content/docs/20-Quiqr-Developer-Reference/03-content-model/03-form-fields/container-field-types/accordion.md

 | fields                | array of dictionaries                                    | mandatory | These are the form input fields.                                                                                                                                                                                                                                              |
 | fields.[n].arrayTitle | boolean                                                  | optional (default: false) | The value of the child field which has arrayTitle=true will be displayed as the accordion item title                                                                                                                                                                          |

+## Disabled child fields

+if a child field of an accordion has a boolean field with a `disabled` and this is set to `true`, the item will display light grey text to indicate it's disabled.

 ## Regular accordion

 Below an example of a regular accordion configuration without dynamic forms.